MicrosoftDocs/dynamics-365-fraud-protection/content/lists-overview.md

 Lists help you manage information that you use to fight fraud and enforce business policies.
 For example, you can create a list to track payment instruments that you consider risky or user email addresses that you consider safe.
 You can then upload the list as a comma-separated values (CSV) file and reference it in a [rule](rules.md) to help automate decisions.

+If your Fraud Protection instance has multiple environments, you can create a list in a specific environment by using the environment switcher.
+You can only reference a list in the rules that are defined in the same environment.

 In Microsoft Dynamics 365 Fraud Protection, you can create two types of list: custom lists and support lists.

 ## Custom lists